Deepali2/SERN-FULLSTACK-groceryList/README.md

 # fullstack-review
-This is a full stack application using React, NodeJS/Express, mySQL, axios.
+This is a full stack application using React, NodeJS/Express, mySQL, axios, webpack.
 It renders a grocery list that can be appended and modified.